-For her 3rd birthday we had planned to have a grand party at our new home but as the saying goes “While the man is planning, God is laughing”.
-The house work is still not complete and we are looking at another three weeks of staying put at my parent’s house.
+For her 3rd birthday, we had planned to have a grand party at our new home but as the saying goes “While the man is planning, God is laughing”.
+The housework is still not complete and we are looking at another three weeks of staying put at my parent’s house.

 With all the running around choosing stuff for the new house, I was not in the mood to have an elaborate birthday party like the previous two years.
-Simply because I didn’t have the energy to pull off a party which would involve loads of planning, sending birthday invitations, buying return gifts, deciding the catering and making small talk with umpteen number of guests.
+Simply because I didn’t have the energy to pull off a party which would involve loads of planning, sending birthday invitations, buying return gifts, deciding the catering and making small talk with umpteen guests.

 I bought a birthday gown from a children’s boutique called Jingle Bells in Rajouri Garden, New Delhi.
 Although most of the dresses are quite blingy I found one which was subtle yet princessy.
-I also bought matching shoes, hairband, bracelet and necklace.
+I also bought matching shoes, a hairband, a bracelet and a necklace.
 Oh, I might add that Sam herself chose the necklace.

 The same day we received a wonderful surprise from my in-laws who sent loads of presents for Sam and which included this angelic dress in white which was just perfect for a princess birthday.
 The dress has pink cloth petals strewn inside the net of the dress which made it look so wispy and quaint.

 I bought a princess birthday banner and put up some paper birthday decorations and pink and white balloons.
 The result was a simple but cute ambience.
 My dad called it quite 80s but Sam loved it and I think it is us parents who want to shove these extravagant birthdays with huge cutouts, bouncy castles and outrageous decor.
 Kids just want balloons, lots and lots of them.